Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

     Using :kword:`DMRG` with QCMaquis interface is deprecated.
 It is advised to use the :program:`DMRGSCF` module for QCMaquis DMRG calculations.

   For QCMaquis interface, this keyword is used standalone and activates the DMRG calculation with QCMaquis.
-It should then be followed by a :kword:`RGINPUT..ENDRG` block with parameters controlling the DMRG optimization settings in QCMaquis.
-This block is equivalent to the :kword:`DMRGSettings..EndDMRGSettings` block of the :program:`DMRGSCF` module (see :numref:`UG:sec:dmrgsettings_input:`).
+In this case, the input should also contain :kword:`RGINPUT` block with parameters controlling the DMRG optimization settings in QCMaquis.

   For Block and CheMPS2 interfaces, it should be followed by an integer :math:`m` Specify maximum number of renormalized states in the DMRG calculation, also known as (virtual) bond dimension :math:`m` in each microiteration in DMRG calculations.